dliver-more/mautic-aws-server-setup/README.md

    - Restrict access to your IP or a small set of known IPs.
 2. **Frontend Access**:
    - Open ports 80 (HTTP) and 443 (HTTPS) for admin and API usage.
+   - During installation of SSL, public server access is required. **After installation this access should be removed**
    - Restrict access to authorized IPs if it’s a private setup.
 3. **API Access**:
    - Allow inbound traffic on port 443 from the mobile application server or other clients using the Mautic API.